-Among the highest bodies of WP military leadership (the Committee of Defense Ministers, the Supreme Command and Staff of the Joint Armed Forces, the Military Council of the Joint Armed Forces, and the Military Scientific and Technical Board), the Supreme Command and Staff of the Joint Armed Forces (JAF) was of special importance.3 In the JAF staff, the general staffs of the members of the alliance also were represented.
-The major tasks of the staff were to the 1968 events in Czechoslovakia).
-Its strategic planning and command activity mostly was restricted to joint exercises, although at the sessions of the Military Council of the Joint Armed Forces the issues of improving military capabilities were dealt with, apart from the analysis of political security questions.
+Among the highest bodies of WP military leadership (the Committee of Defense Ministers, the Supreme Command and Staff of the Joint Armed Forces, the Military Council of the Joint Armed Forces, and the Military Scientific and Technical Board), the Supreme Command and Staff of the Joint Armed Forces (JAF) was of special importance.
+In the JAF staff, the general staffs of the members of the alliance also were represented.
+The major tasks of the staff were to

-- 1. plan the wartime use of the WP armed forces; - plan and conduct training and allied exercises; - 3. cooperate in logistics and weapons development; and - 4. organize and coordinate signal communications and theater-of-war preparation.
+- 1. plan the wartime use of the WP armed forces; - 2. plan and conduct training and allied exercises; - 3. cooperate in logistics and weapons development; and

+4. organize and coordinate signal communications and theater-of-war preparation.